Nicholas Robertson (ice hockey): Personal life

-Robertson was born on September 11, 2001, in Arcadia, California, to parents Hugh and Mercedes.
+Robertson was born in Pasadena, California, to parents Hugh and Mercedes.
 His mother was born in Manila, Philippines, and moved to North America as a child where she would meet her Michigan-born husband.
 Robertson began playing minor hockey while living in Southern California before moving to Michigan at eight years old for better hockey opportunities.
-Prior to the move, his parents owned season tickets to the Los Angeles Kings and he would often go to games with his brothers Jason and Michael.
-His older sister Brianne is also involved in athletics and is a profession jujitsu.
+Before the move, his parents owned season tickets to the Los Angeles Kings and he would often go to games with his brothers Jason and Michael.
+His older sister Brianne is also involved in athletics and is a professional martial artist, specializing in jujitsu.

 Playing career

 Major junior

 Robertson began his hockey career in Toronto with the AAA minor hockey team Toronto Red Wings in the Greater Toronto Hockey League (GTHL).
 He recorded 18 goals and 18 assists over 32 games for the 2016–17 season while also playing four games with the North York Rangers of the Ontario Junior Hockey League (OJHL).
 He received attention from the Ontario Hockey League (OHL) and was eventually drafted 17th overall by the Peterborough Petes in the 2017 OHL Draft.
 He played with the Petes for three seasons, scoring 55 goals and 31 assists for 86 points in his last year before the OHL season was canceled due to the coronavirus pandemic.
-He became the first Pete player to score 50 goals in a season since Jason Dawe and Mike Harding did in 1992–93.
+He became the first Petes player to score 50 goals in a season since Jason Dawe and Mike Harding did in 1992–93.
 As a result of his successful season, Robertson received the CHL Sportsman of the Year Award and was named to the 2019–20 OHL All-Star Team.
 He was also selected as the Petes' nominee for the Red Tilson Trophy as OHL MVP.